Skip to main content

 Permission inheritanceA merchant's API access is limited by the partner's permission set.

-Token isolationMerchant tokens are scoped to a single merchant, even when created by a partner.
+Key isolationMerchant keys are scoped to a single merchant, even when created by a partner.